-Basenjis like to lick their fur clean as if they were part cat, and, oddly unrelated to their cleaning habits, they have no body odor.
+Basenjis like to lick their fur clean as if they were part-cat.
+Unrelated to their cleaning habits, they also have no body odor.
 They don’t even stink when they’re wet—unless of course they’ve been rolling in questionable material.
 Another attribute that makes them excellent house pets is the fact they don’t bark.
 They make an interesting yodeling sound instead of barking.

 7. Belgian Malinois

 A familiar face in the military and on the police force, the Belgian Malinois is a working dog to its core.
 They excel in obedience.
 With the right handler, they make one-half of an impressive partnership.
 The healthiest Mals are large dogs with both strength and stamina, and they depend on regular exercise and stimulation to stay happy.
 Without it, they resort to destructive behaviors.
 The Belgian Malinois isn’t a dog for a novice dog owner, but they make loyal companions to people willing to put time and effort into their well-being.